plaindocs/sourcefabric-development/coding/git.rst

 Working on a ticket
 -------------------

-Create a new branch any time you will start working on a ticket, and create it branching off of upstream/master.
+Create a new branch off `upstream/master` any time you start working on a ticket.

     $ git checkout -b ticket-xxxxx upstream/master

+..
 You can also create a branch based on a different branch than master, for example when working on a bug fix for a release branch, let's say 1.2
     $ git checkout -b ticket-xxxxx-1.2 upstream/1.2

 Do your work and commit to your local branch (remember to follow the